Fairfax, Ohio: History

-Fairfax incorporated as a village in 1955 to head off annexation from neighboring Cincinnati, but remained connected to Columbia Township after incorporating.
+Fairfax incorporated as a village in 1955 to head off annexation from neighboring Cincinnati but remained connected to Columbia Township after incorporating.
 On January 1, 2010, it withdrew from Columbia Township by forming a paper township, due in part to city residents' low tax contribution compared to their influence on township elections.

 Geography

 Fairfax is located at 39°8′34″N 84°23′46″W (39.142760, -84.396188) and has a total area of 0.76 sqmi, all land.

 The village is bordered by the City of Cincinnati to the north, west, and south, the Village of Mariemont to the east and south, and Columbia Township to the south.
 Fairfax borders four City of Cincinnati neighborhoods: Madisonville to the north, Hyde Park and Mount Lookout to the west, and Linwood to the south.

-Little Duck Creek runs through Fairfax eventually making it's way to larger Duck Creek and the nearby Little Miami River which feeds into the Ohio River.
+Little Duck Creek runs through Fairfax eventually making its way to larger Duck Creek and the nearby Little Miami River which feeds into the Ohio River.
 Little Duck Creek splits the village into what residents refer to as "Lower Fairfax", and "Upper Fairfax".
 Lower Fairfax is a low lying area in the northeast residential portion of the village that has frequently flooded via the creek during heavy rains which has resulted in multiple fatalities.
 The village has purchased and demolished homes in Lower Fairfax utilizing federal funds to mitigate flood damages.